NeoLorenzo/Particle-Simulator/README.md

 3. This error is accumulated over 100 ticks.
 4. Every 100 ticks, a `thermal_correction` is applied.
 The exact amount of energy that was artificially gained or lost due to numerical error is subtracted from or added to the system's total thermal energy, ensuring the simulation's total energy remains constant over long periods.

-### 5. Potential Energy Calculation Discrepancy

-It is important to note that the function `get_total_potential_energy` uses a simplified neighbor-checking pattern (checking only 4 of 8 neighboring grid cells) to sum the potential energy of the system.
-This is inconsistent with the `_calculate_gravity` function, which uses a more robust, symmetric check of all 8 neighboring cells.
-This means the reported potential energy is an approximation and does not perfectly correspond to the forces being applied, which is a source of the numerical error that the system-wide energy conservation mechanism corrects.

 ## Computational Optimizations for Performance

 A naive O(n²) implementation would be too slow.
 This simulation uses several techniques to achieve high performance.

+### 1. Barnes-Hut Algorithm for Gravity

+The primary optimization for the N-body gravity calculation is the **Barnes-Hut algorithm**, implemented using a **QuadTree**.
+By treating distant particle clusters as single points of mass, it reduces the complexity of calculating gravitational forces from O(n²) to O(n log n), enabling the simulation of long-range interactions that would otherwise be computationally prohibitive.

-### 1. Spatial Grid for Broad-Phase Interaction
+### 2. Spatial Grid for Broad-Phase Collision Detection

-To avoid O(n²) complexity, the simulation space is partitioned into a uniform grid.
+For discrete collisions, which are short-range interactions, the simulation space is partitioned into a uniform grid.
 The cell size is determined by a heuristic based on the maximum particle radius and a `grid_cell_size_multiplier` in the config.
-When checking for gravity or collisions, a particle only interacts with other particles in its own grid cell and its 8 immediate neighbors.
-This reduces the complexity to approximately O(n\*k), where *k* is the average number of particles in the local neighborhood.
-To prevent double-counting interactions and ensure forces are symmetric (Newton's Third Law), interactions between pairs of particles (`p1`, `p2`) are only ever calculated when `p1_index < p2_index`.
+When checking for collisions, a particle only interacts with other particles in its own grid cell and its 8 immediate neighbors.
+This "broad-phase" check drastically reduces the number of pairs that need to be considered for a direct collision check, lowering the complexity from O(n²) to approximately O(n\*k), where *k* is the average number of particles in the local neighborhood.

 ### 2. Just-in-Time (JIT) Compilation with Numba